renehorstmann/Pixelc/README.md

 - buttons are not fixed in position and are in a flow container
 - buttons can be moved and turned on + off in the options menu
   - tooltip / title / text for the button
+- brushshape loaded from file
+- palette loaded from file + display name
 - scale as + interpolation options
+- save in HD
 - combine layers and save them to combined.png
 - Frame Selection? (or grid shows frames?)
 - VertexColors?